x

 • 2 teaspoons (10ml) Maggi Aroma

 Wow!
-I told you there might be a lot of various ingredients… Note that the real recipe is kept secret by the Cafe de Paris’s staff or people who worked with them at some point.
+I told you there might be a lot of various ingredients… Note that the real recipe is kept secret by the Cafe de Paris staff or by people who have worked with them at some point.
 So we can only make approximations.

 2. Make them reduce along with white wine.